MehdiChelh/Zoo/README.md

 This repo is for my own educational purpose.

-Statistics, Data Science, Deep Learning, Reinforcement Learning and a hint of Actuarial Science.
+Statistics, Data Science, Deep Learning and Reinforcement Learning.

 ## Content by folder